 This curated collection celebrates the work of AFTRS students and alumni.
 Among the works are award-winners, viral sensations, festival favourites and sleeper hits, along with titles that will meet audiences for the first time.
 While the Good Content Playlist may have been conceived as a remedy to these times of self-isolation, it is a living, breathing, growing space that will continue well beyond the period of this pandemic.
-New content will be added fortnightly, so visit regularly, spread the word and send your submissions to firstname.lastname@example.org.
+New content will be added regularly, so spread the word and send your submissions to firstname.lastname@example.org.

 FEATURE FILMS: NARRATIVE